Cuba fights to come back from a nationwide blackout, then a storm that killed six

-Cuba's capital was largely paralyzed by a large-scale blackout that has generated a handful of protests and a stern government warning that any unrest will be punished.
+Cuba's capital was partially illuminated after a large-scale blackout generated a handful of protests and a stern government warning that any unrest would be punished.

-President Miguel Díaz-Canel said on state television that rescue and recovery work continued in the town of San Antonio del Sur and officials have yet to enter some flooded areas.
+President Miguel Díaz-Canel said on state television that rescue and recovery work continued in the town of San Antonio del Sur and officials hadn't yet entered some flooded areas.

-“The country has completely halted,” said homemaker Mayde Quiñones, 55.
-She cares for her mother-in-law, who is in her 80s.
-“This hurts everyone, but the elderly most of all."
+People in Havana collected subsidized food Tuesday and said the country faced an intensive recovery period.

+“There are lines everywhere you go,” city resident Carlos López said.
+“You get to a place and there are obstacles and obstacles.”

 The prolonged nationwide blackout that followed a massive outage Thursday night was part of countrywide energy problems that led to the largest protests in Cuba in almost 30 years, in July 2021.
 Those were followed by smaller local protests in October 2022 and March 2024.